title-image

 image

-Another optional step is to apply SuperBladePro, either
+An optional step is to apply SuperBladePro

 Go to Effects...Plugin Effects...